syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Overview.md

 ---
 layout: post
 title: About Syncfusion® UWP SfNumericTextBox Control | Syncfusion®
-description: Learn about introduction of Syncfusion® UWP SfNumericTextBox control and more details.
+description: Learn about the introduction of Syncfusion® UWP SfNumericTextBox control, its elements, features, and key functionalities for numeric input.
 platform: uwp
 control: SfNumericTextBox
 documentation: ug